-- conducting a literature review; - completing an internship; - participating in fieldwork or an excursion; - conducting tests and experiments; - participating in other educational activities aimed at enabling participants to attain certain skills. - j. interim examination: an assessment of the knowledge, insight and skills of a student in relation to a component within a subject, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners; - k. degree audit: an assessment by which the Board of Examiners, in accordance with Article 7.10 of the Act, establishes whether all interim examinations in the various courses that constitute the first year and the Bachelor's phase have been successfully completed; - I. Board of Examiners: the programme's Board of Examiners, which has been installed in accordance with Article 7.12a of the Act; - m. examiner: the individual who, in line with Article 7.12c, paragraph 3 of the Act, has been appointed to set the examinations; - n.
-Implementation Regulations: the Implementation Regulations which form part of these Teaching and Examination Regulations; The Implementation Regulations comprise the course descriptions and study programmes as laid down in the current study guide; - o. credit: a credit awarded in line with the European Credit Transfer System (ECTS); one credit denotes a study load of 28 hours; - p. working day: Monday to Friday with the exception of recognised national public holidays; - q. the university: Delft University of Technology; - r.
-Blackboard: the electronic system designed for the exchanging of course information; - s. disability: all conditions which are (at least for the period in question) chronic or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting interim examinations or taking part in practicals; - t. minor: a cohesive collection of Bachelor's courses amounting to 30 ECTS.
+completing a design or research assignment; completing a project conducting a literature review; completing an internship; participating in fieldwork or an excursion; conducting tests and experiments; participating in other educational activities aimed at enabling participants to attain certain skills. j. interim examination: an assessment of the knowledge, insight and skills of a student in relation to a component within a subject, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners; k. degree audit: an assessment by which the Board of Examiners, in accordance with Article 7.10 of the Act, establishes whether all interim examinations in the various courses that constitute the Bachelor's phase has been successfully completed; I. Board of Examiners: the programme's Board of Examiners, which has been installed in accordance with Article 7.12a of the Act; m. examiner: the individual who, in line with Article 7.12, subsection 3 of the Act, has been appointed to set the examinations; n.
+Implementation Regulations: the Implementation Regulations which form part of these Teaching and Examination Regulations; The Implementation Regulations comprise the course descriptions and study programmes as laid down in the current study guide; 0. credit: a credit awarded in line with the European Credit Transfer System (ECTS); one credit denotes a study load of 28 hours; p. working day: Monday to Friday with the exception of recognised national public holidays; q. the university: Delft University of Technology; r.
+Blackboard: the electronic system designed for the exchanging of course information; s.
+Osiris the electronic education register system t. disability: all conditions which are (at least for the specified period) chronic or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting interim examinations or taking part in practicals; u. minor: a cohesive collection of Bachelor's courses amounting to 30 ECTS.
 These courses must be compatible with the generic achievement levels of the Bachelor's degree programme.
-Characteristic: the student has freedom of choice regarding minors; - u. major: the courses of a Bachelor's degree programme amounting to 150 ECTS, which must comply with both the domain-specific and generic achievement levels.
-Characteristic: the content of the major programme is set largely or completely by the degree programme.
+Characteristic: the student has freedom of choice regarding minors; the minor has to be approved by the Board of Examiners

-v. first-year recommendation: the first-year phase recommendation as referred to in Article 7.8b paragraph 1 of the Act, which is given to each student by the end of his first year of registration at the latest w. binding recommendation on continuation of studies: order of exclusion from further studies associated with the first- year recommendation as referred to in Article 7.8 paragraph 3, first sentence; this order may not be given to a student until near the end of his first year of registration.
+V. major: the courses of a Bachelor's degree programme amounting to 150 ECTS, which must comply with both the domain-specific and generic achievement levels.
+Characteristic: the content of the major programme is set largely or completely by the degree programme. w. first-year recommendation: the first-year phase recommendation as referred to in Article 7.8b paragraph 1 of the Act, which is given to each student by the end of his first year of registration at the latest x. binding recommendation on continuation of studies: order of exclusion from further studies associated with the first- year recommendation as referred to in Article 7.8 paragraph 3, first sentence; this order may not be given to a student until near the end of his first year of registration.